A Collection of Web Pages About Overtime Costs

-7. Use a staffing agency when demands peek.
+7. Use a staffing agency when demands peak.

 8. Use project managers to push efficiency and reduce wasted time.

-9. Communicate cost with employees and stress success depends on keeping costs down.
+9. Communicate costs with employees and stress success depends on keeping costs down.

 10. Ask for feedback from employees on how to improve efficiency.